EmCat2000/manual/content/06-procedures-as-data/index.md

 ![image731.png](assets/image731.png) <!--  style="width:4.32292in;height:0.45417in" / -->

 Here we just want to put one of the inputs into two different slots.
-If we left all three slots empty, Snap*!* would not fill any of them, because the number of inputs provided (2) would not match the number of empty slots (3).
+If we left all three slots empty, [Snap]{.snap} would not fill any of them, because the number of inputs provided (2) would not match the number of empty slots (3).